Terms of Business

 3.4.1 the notional level of work; and/or

-3.4.4 statutory obligations that affects the sustainability of the provision of the services.
-Notwithstanding Clause
+3.4.3 statutory obligations that affects the sustainability of the provision of the services.
+Notwithstanding clause

-3.4.3 special consideration shall be given in respect of the provision of medics and any significant market fluctuations and/or change in role for the medic directed by the client.
+3.4.3, special consideration shall be given in respect of the provision of qualified medical practitioners and any significant market fluctuations and/or change in role of the qualified medical practitioner as directed by the client.

 3.5 MCL Medics may at any time in the course of the Agreement request a review of the Service Fees if it encounters any significant increase in its costs.